dmtyry/IntroToKubernetes/Challenges/08-helm.md

 2. You've created a Chart to install the application.
 3. The application installs and runs correctly.
 4. Demonstrate rollback from one version to another
-5. You're able to push the Chart to a container registry and install it from there.

 ## Learning Resources